zapier/zapier-platform-cli/README.md

 ## Bundle Object

-This object holds the user's auth details and the data to for the API requests.
+This object holds the user's auth details and the data for the API requests.

 > The `bundle` object is passed into your functions as the second argument - IE: `perform: (z, bundle) => {}`.